MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 - There's a valid need, such as a regulatory requirement, to control access to the Power BI service very closely.

 > [!TIP]
 > Don't introduce too many barriers to obtaining a Power BI license.
 People who need to get work done will find a way, and that way may involve workarounds that aren't ideal.
-For instance, without a license to use the Power BI service, people may rely heavily on sharing files on a file system or via email when significantly efficient and secure approaches are available.
+For instance, without a license to use the Power BI service, people may rely far too much on sharing files on a file system or via email when significantly better approaches are available.

 ## Cost management

 Managing and optimizing the cost of cloud services, like Power BI, is an important activity.
 Here are several activities you may want to consider:

 - Analyze who is using—and, more to the point, not using—their allocated Power BI licenses and make necessary adjustments.
 Power BI usage is analyzed using the [activity log](../admin/service-admin-auditing.md).
-- Analyze the cost effectiveness of [Premium capacity](../admin/service-premium-what-is.md) or [Power BI Premium Per User (PPU)](../admin/service-premium-per-user-faq.yml#using-premium-per-user--ppu-).
+- Analyze the cost effectiveness of [Premium capacity](../admin/service-premium-what-is.md) or [Premium Per User](../admin/service-premium-per-user-faq.yml#using-premium-per-user--ppu-).
 In addition to the [additional features](../admin/service-premium-per-user-faq.yml#using-premium-per-user--ppu-), perform a cost/benefit analysis to determine whether Premium licensing is more cost-effective when there are a large number of consumers (unlimited content distribution is only available with Premium capacity, not PPU licensing).
 - Carefully [monitor and manage Premium capacity](../admin/service-premium-gen2-metrics-app.md).
 Understanding usage patterns over time will allow you to predict when to purchase [additional capacity](../admin/service-premium-what-is.md#capacity-nodes).
 For example, you may choose to scale up a single capacity from a P1 to P2, or scale out from one P1 capacity to two P1 capacities.
 - If there are occasional spikes in the level of usage, use of [autoscale](../admin/service-premium-auto-scale.md) with [Power BI Premium Gen 2](../admin/service-premium-concepts.md) is recommended.
 It will scale up capacity resources for 24 hours, then scale them back down to normal levels (providing sustained activity isn't present).
 Manage autoscale cost by constraining the maximum number of v-cores, and/or with spending limits set in Azure (because autoscale is supported by the Azure Power BI Embedded service).
 Due to the pricing model, autoscale is best suited to handle occasional unplanned increases in usage.
 - For Azure data sources, co-locate them in the same region as your Power BI tenant whenever possible.
 It will avoid incurring [Azure egress charges](https://azure.microsoft.com/pricing/details/bandwidth/), which are minimal, but at scale can be considerable.